tonydavis629/personal-site/src/data/about.md

 - Age 23: I moved to Germany where I was stationed
 - Age 25: I left the army, started at Motorola Solutions as a mechanical engineer, and bought a house 20 minutes from the beach in Fort Lauderdale, FL.
 - Age 26: Began my Master's in Artificial Intelligence
-- Age 28: Graduated with my Master's, and began looking for PhDs <--- You are here
+- Age 28: Graduated with my Master's, and began looking for PhDs

 # When I'm not working I like